 All passengers, including children, must be in possession of their own machine-readable passport.
 The burgundy European passport is permissible for German citizens.

-Please note: Since 26 June 2012 it has been mandatory for children and toddlers to have their own machine-readable passport.
+Please note: It is mandatory for children and toddlers to have their own machine-readable passport.
 Their inclusion in the passport of their parents is no longer allowed for entry into the USA.
 A child’s passport is permissible only in combination with a visa.